xerokami/Honours-MDT/README.md

 About
 -----
-Organized collection of files used for my honours project to complete my BSc Cybersecurity and Networking degree.
+Organized collection of files used for my honours project to complete my BSc Cyber Security and Networking degree.

 EVE-NG Topology
 ---------------